Kiali-QE/kiali-qe-python/README.md

 # install requirements
 $ pip install -r requirements.txt

-# update conf/emv.yaml (kiali hostname and selenium driver url)
+# update conf/env.yaml (kiali hostname, token and selenium driver url)

 # Tests use OpenShift API.
 # Needs to be logged in once in to OpenShift before to run tests.
 # When we login in to OpenShift, ".kube/config" file will be created with auth token.
 # This token will be used in tests to access OpenShift
+# oc - OpenShift Command Line Interface (CLI) can be downloaded from OpenShift Help -> Command line tools
 $ oc login https://<openshift>:8443 --username=<username> --password=<password> --insecure-skip-tls-verify=true

+# The token necessary in env.yaml can be read after login
+$ oc whoami -t

 # run all tests
 $ pytest -s